-Ariel - an airy spirit; a slave of Prospero's who earns his freedom colonialism - when one country establishes itself in another country.
+Ariel - an airy spirit; a slave of Prospero's who eams his freedom colonialism - when one country establishes itself in another country.
 When someone colonises a new country, they are called a coloniser.
 The original inhabitants of the land are called natives.

-Caliban - a savage and deformed slave of Prospero's; a native of the island usurp - to take control of someone else's power when you do not have the right to.
-Someone who usurps is called a usurper.
+Caliban - a savage and deformed slave of Prospero's; a native of the island imperialism - a policy of extending a country's power and influence through colonization, use of military force, or other means.